dizzyfrogs/dizzyfrogs/README.md

 ## 🚀 About Me

-I'm a **Junior Computer Science student** with a passion for **software engineering and cybersecurity**.
+I'm a **Junior Computer Science student** with a passion for **software engineering**.
 I'm always looking to improve my skills and build practical projects.

 ## 💻 What I'm Working On

-- Learning full-stack development *(Recently built a calorie tracking app using FastAPI & React!)*
+- Building AlgoJournal (A LeetCode companion that helps you track, reflect on, and improve your problem-solving skills over time.)
 - Exploring data science *(Currently reading Introducing Data Science)*

 ## 📫 Connect with Me